andrelucas/katacoda-scenarios/provisioning-storage/001-hosts-and-nodes.md

 For this tutorial we will use the StorageOS CLI to explore the cluster.

-This is already installed; run `storageos --version`{{execute}} to check.
+Install the CLI

+`curl -sSLo storageos https://github.com/storageos/go-cli/releases/download/1.0.0/storageos_linux_amd64 && chmod +x storageos && sudo mv storageos /usr/local/bin/`{{execute}}

+and set the environment variables so you can connect to the cluster:

+`export STORAGEOS_USERNAME=storageos STORAGEOS_PASSWORD=storageos STORAGEOS_HOST=[[HOST_IP]]`{{execute}}

 Open terminals on the second and third hosts: